soumak/DASHRateAdaptation/ReadMe.txt

 Implementation of Rate Adaptation Algorithms for DASH client:

 Total 6 rate adaptation algorithms have been implemented, which are as follows:
-1) OSMF: It is the osmf implementation (based on chunk fetch time) taken from this paper.
+1) OSMF: It is the osmf implementation (based on chunk fetch time) taken from this paper:
+	Mok, Ricky KP, et al. "QDASH: a QoE-aware DASH system."
+Proceedings of the 3rd Multimedia Systems Conference.
+ACM, 2012.
 2) OSMF Modified: It is modified version of 1, which uses bandwidth instead of the fetch time.
-3) KM Algo: It follows the KM algo from this paper.
+3) KM Algo: It follows the KM algo from this paper:
+	Miller, Konstantin, et al. "Adaptation algorithm for adaptive streaming over HTTP."
+Packet Video Workshop (PV), 2012 19th International.
+IEEE, 2012.
-4) Buffer-based: It follows the purely buffer-based approach from this paper.
+4) Buffer-based: It follows the purely buffer-based approach from this paper:
+	Huang, Te-Yuan, Ramesh Johari, and Nick McKeown.
+"Downton abbey without the hiccups: Buffer-based rate adaptation for http video streaming."
+Proceedings of the 2013 ACM SIGCOMM workshop on Future human-centric multimedia networking.
+ACM, 2013.
-5) PID-based: It follows the 1st algo in this paper.
+5) PID-based: It follows the 1st algo given in this paper:
+	Tian, Guibin, and Yong Liu.
+"Towards agile and smooth video adaptation in dynamic HTTP streaming."
+Proceedings of the 8th international conference on Emerging networking experiments and technologies.
+ACM, 2012.
-6) Smooth-Agile-based: It follows the 2nd algo in this paper.
+6) Smooth-Agile-based: It follows the 2nd algo given in the previous paper.

 Each of the implementations are given in seperate folders.